marko-js/marko/docs/class-components.md

 ### `insertAfter(targetEl)`

-Moves the UI component's DOM elements into the position after the target DOM element.
+Moves the UI component’s DOM elements into the position after the target DOM element.

 ### `insertBefore(targetEl)`

-Moves the UI component's DOM elements into the position before the target DOM element.
+Moves the UI component’s DOM elements into the position before the target DOM element.

 ### `prependTo(targetEl)`

-Moves the UI component's DOM elements into the position before the target element's first child.
+Moves the UI component’s DOM elements into the position before the target element’s first child.

 ### `replace(targetEl)`

-Replaces the target element with the UI component's DOM elements.
+Replaces the target element with the UI component’s DOM elements.

 ### `replaceChildrenOf(targetEl)`

-Replaces the target elements children with the UI component's DOM elements.
+Replaces the target element’s children with the UI component’s DOM elements.